 Sweets in the City

-If you’re in downtown Lincoln and suffer from that dreaded 2 p.m. slump, The Cookie Company is there for you.
-Family-owned since 1981 at 12th and P streets (and in Gateway Mall), the Cookie Company features cookies the size of your hand — and they’re served in singles or by the dozen.
-I find myself swinging by the cookie case searching for my favorite staple, the E.T., at least once a week.
-This extra tasty chocolate cookie is studded with peanut butter chips, and paired with a 50-cent Coke, it’s my go-to to get through a case of the Mondays.
+If you’re in downtown Lincoln and suffer from that dreaded 2:00 pm slump, The Cookie Company is that trusted confidant.
+Family owned since 1981 and located at 12 & P streets (and Gateway Mall), the Cookie Company features cookies the size of your hand and they’re served in singles or by the dozen.
+I often find myself swinging by the cookie case searching for my favorite staple, the E.T. at least once a week.
+This extra tasty chocolate cookie is studded with peanut butter chips and is out of this world.
+Paired with a 50 cent Coke®, it’s my go-to to get me through a case of the Mondays.
 Other fan favorites include the monster cookie, sugar frosted cookie, ginger and pumpkin with burned butter frosting.
-No matter if you’re looking for a personal pick-me-up or want to be the office hero, Cookie Company has your back six days a week.
+No matter if you’re looking for a personal pick-me-up or want to the be the office hero, Cookie Company has your back 6-days a week.

-Lewis Carroll is famous for writing The Adventures of Alice in Wonderland, and while there are plenty of places in Lincoln to get lost in a good book, small-batch baking and top-quality sweets is a rabbit hole I often find myself going down.
-And tucked below Eighth and Q streets is Lincoln’s own The Rabbit Hole Bakery.
-Since 2016, this hidden gem has been serving up slices of scratch-made heaven in a whimsical space away from the hustle of downtown life.
-From cake by the slice and cake pops to assorted tarts and rich brownies and cream puffs, the confections of The Rabbit Hole change daily.
+Lewis Carroll is famous for writing The Adventures of Alice in Wonderland and while there are plenty of places in Lincoln to get lost in a good book, small batch baking and top quality sweets is a rabbit hole I often find myself going down.
+And lucky for me, hidden below the Haymarket at 8th & Q streets is Lincoln’s own The Rabbit Hole Bakery.
+Since 2016, this hidden gem has been serving up slices of scratch made heaven in a whimsical space tucked away from the hustle of downtown life.
+From cake by the slice and cake pops to assorted tarts and rich brownies and cream puffs, the confections of The Rabbit Hole change daily, making it always a good idea to come back by.
 In addition to delicious treats, specialty cocktails and other alcoholic beverages are on the menu, so if tea isn’t what you want in your cup, you can always order something with a few more bubbles.

-Anyone can take wine or beer to a gathering.
-I prefer to take dessert.
-And to make it as easy as grabbing a box of Franzia or a six-pack of something, I swing by Butterfly Bakery at 4209 S. 33rd St. This full-service bakery is one of my favorites, and my admiration goes beyond beautiful occasion cakes.
-I’m in love with Butterfly’s “bite-size” take on dessert.
-From lemon curd tarts and mousse cups to truffles and petit fours to my absolute favorite dessert, chocolate cigars, you can’t go wrong.
+Anyone can bring wine or beer to a gathering, I prefer to bring dessert.
+And to make it as easy as grabbing a few bottles from James Arthur Vineyard or a six pack of local beer, I swing by Butterfly Bakery in central Lincoln on 33rd Street.
+This full service bakery is one of my favorites in the city.
+But my admiration goes beyond beautiful occasion cakes, I’m in love with Butterfly’s “bite size” take on dessert.
+From Lemon Curd Tarts and Mousse Cups to Truffles and Petit Fours to my absolute favorite dessert Chocolate Cigars, you can’t go wrong with these bite sized concoctions.
 I prefer to mix and match a few dozen of my favorites with a few dozen of whatever is seasonally on special.
-Their selection never disappoints, and you’re sure to be the crowd favorite no matter what you choose.
+Their selection never disappoints and you’re sure to be the crowd favorite no matter what you choose.